top of page

 • Avoid formal filing when possible

 Timing is critical.
-If receivership is being threatened or filed, we can act fast to use Chapter 11 to stop it before the order is entered.
-Don’t wait until it’s too late.
+If receivership is being threatened or filed, swift action may allow Chapter 11 to intervene before control shifts.

 When to Seek Restructuring Counsel